sdroege/gstreamer-rs/docs/gstreamer-base/docs.md

 serialized via the pad's STREAM_LOCK.

 Note that `Adapter::push` takes ownership of the buffer passed.
-Use `gst_buffer_ref` before pushing it into the adapter if you still want to access the buffer later.
+Use `gst::Buffer::ref` before pushing it into the adapter if you still want to access the buffer later.
 The adapter will never modify the data in the buffer pushed in it.